 - At least 21 credits must be earned in graduate courses that are not cross-listed with undergraduate courses, and of those 21 credits, at least 15 credits must be earned at the 7000-level).
 These credits must be included in the student’s program planning form.

 - No more than 12 credits can be transferred into a master’s degree program.

 - Students must satisfy the writing requirement of their degree program, or complete additional approved course work (6 credits).

-- Students must also successfully complete either a written or an oral examination if they writing a thesis.
+- Students must also successfully complete an oral examination if they writing a thesis.